hapytex/css-selectors/README.md

 ## Selector structure

+A css selector has the following structure:

+ 1. a `SelectorGroup` is a group of one or more `Selector`s, these are *comma-separated*;
+ 2. ...

 ## Selector specificity

 The specificity of a selector is defined by three numbers *a*, *b* and *c*.